-IELTS - the world’s most popular high stakes English language test
+IELTS - the world’s most popular high-stakes English language test

 IELTS assesses all your English skills — reading, writing, listening and speaking — and is designed to reflect real life use of English — at study, at work, and at play.
 The IELTS test is developed by some of the world’s leading experts in language assessment.
-It has an excellent international reputation, and is accepted by over 9,000 organisations worldwide, including schools, universities, employers, immigration authorities and professional bodies.
+It has an excellent international reputation, and is accepted by over 10,000 institutions worldwide.
+These include schools, universities, employers, immigration authorities and professional bodies among many more.

-IDP Education, co-owner and official test centre of IELTSWe are a proud co-owner of IELTS and IDP Education offers the IELTS test in more than 200 test locations in 50 countries.
+We are a proud co-owner of IELTS.
+IDP Education offers the IELTS Academic and General Training tests in more than 200 test locations across 50 countries.
 The IELTS test is co-owned and was co-created by IDP:IELTS Australia, the British Council and Cambridge English Language Assessment.
 Since its launch in 1989, IELTS has become the world’s most popular high-stakes English language proficiency test.

 Read more about the IELTS test format